-Liquid Only Diet (Stage 1) (approximately 1-2 weeks after surgery)
+Liquid Only Diet (Stage 1) - Approximately 1-2 weeks after surgery

-Initially you will have fluids through a drip.
+Immediately post surgery you will have fluids through a drip.
 Your hospital team will monitor you and advise when you can start to drink.
-Start with sips of water and slowly build up to small (25-30ml), slow, frequent drinks.
-Once you start on liquids continue with just liquids for approximately the next 2 weeks then progress to a blended / puree texture before progressing through the stages to a normal texture diet.
+Start with sips of water and gradually build up to small (25-30ml), slow, frequent drinks.
+Once you start on liquids continue with just liquids for approximately the next 2 weeks.